UKCloud/documentation/articles/managed-services/man-services-home.md

   - [**_Managed Web Server_**](man-sd-webserver.md) - Provides you with monitoring and support for IIS or Apache and supporting Windows or Linux servers.
 This level of monitoring and support, when coupled with proactive operating system patching, provides you with the confidence that your web services are operating effectively.

-  - [**_Managed Active Directory (AD) Support_**](man-sd-ad.md) - Provides you with monitoring and support for your Active Directory services and supporting Windows servers.
+  - [**_Managed Active Directory (AD) Support_**](man-sd-ad.md) - Provides you with monitoring and support for your AD services and supporting Windows servers.
 This level of monitoring and support, when coupled with proactive Windows patching, provides you with the confidence that your AD services are operating effectively.

-  - [**_Managed Remote Desktop Services (RDS) Support_**](man-sd-rds.md) - Provides you with monitoring and support for your Remote Desktop Services and supporting Windows servers.
+  - [**_Managed Remote Desktop Services (RDS) Support_**](man-sd-rds.md) - Provides you with monitoring and support for your RDS and supporting Windows servers.
 This level of monitoring and support, when coupled with pro-active Windows patching, provides you with the confidence that your RDS services are operating effectively.

 - [**Extended Network Support from UKCloud**](man-sd-network.md) - Enables customers to choose from an extensive list of officially supported network appliances with UKCloud undertaking the initial deployment (or assuming ownership of valid existing networks) and configuration of the various elements of your virtual network, along with the ongoing monitoring and support.